-- 18. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
-Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose. - 19.
-Close dump valves and refit the dust cap onto the drain outlet.
+16. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
+Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewer hose.

+17. Close dump valves and refit the dust cap onto the drain outlet.

 This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents.

-Your drainage and fresh water systems are now completely winterized.
+Your drainage and fresh water systems are now winterized.

 See instructions for removal from storage in Section 11 - Maintenance and Storage.

-WATER SYSTEM DRAIN VALVE LOCATIONS Model System Drain Valve Locations Models 28B and 30C Waterlines Two (2) drain valves beneath wardrobe.
-Remove drawer to access.
-One (1) drain valve in water service center.
-Exterior Shower • Open exterior shower knobs and lay shower head on ground Also, place the tip of your finger inside the city water connection and gently press the backflow valve (small "button" in center of connector) to drain any water left in the city waterline.
-Water Tank One (1) drain valve in water service center.
-Water Heater Drain plug on outside of coach behind service door.
+WATER SYSTEM DRAIN VALVE LOCATIONS Model System Drain Valve Locations Models 28T and 30C Waterlines • Two (2) drain valves below wardrobe.
+Remove drawer to access. • Open exterior shower knobs and lay shower head on ground.
+Also, place the tip of your finger inside the city water connection and gently press the backflow valve (small "button" in center of connector) to drain any water left in the city waterline.
+Water Tank • One (1) valve in rear driver side compartment.
+Water Heater • Drain plug on outside of coach behind service door.
 Use socket to remove drain plug.
-Water Heater Bypass Valve Located in wardrobe.
+Water Heater Bypass Valve • Inside wardrobe.
 Remove front panel to access.
-Winterization (Antifreeze) Valve Beneath bed.
+Winterization (Antifreeze) Valve • Beneath bed.
 Remove panel on front side of bed base to access.